-- Review your inventory: When things get busy, your inventory must be organized and accounted for.
-Check that all of your inventory is stored properly and organized.
-Is there any equipment you should reorder before busy months?
-A well-stocked and organized inventory facility will save time when techs need to pick up additional parts.
-Plus, restocking will be a breeze when inventory is running low.
+Is there any equipment needing a reorder before the busy months?
+A well-stocked inventory facility that’s properly organized will save time when techs need to pick up additional parts.
+Plus, restocking becomes a breeze when properly organized inventory stock is visibly running low.

-- Plan for any surprises: What if busy season comes early or lasts through autumn?
-Make sure you have a plan for a longer season.
-Consider how to support your techs and prepare to order extra inventory.
-Additionally, if you don’t have a business emergency plan in place, now is a perfect time to prepare for unforeseen issues.
+Make sure you plan for a longer than expected busy season.
+Consider how to support your exhausted techs and prepare to order any additional inventory.
+Also, if you don’t have a business emergency plan in place, now is a perfect time to prepare for any unforeseen natural disasters.

 An ounce of prevention is worth a pound of cure.
 Take the time you have right now to prepare your business and operational workflow for the approaching busy season.